webzakimbo/bcome-read-the-docs-guides/docs/source/ssh-configuration/basic-proxying.rst

    ``asciinema play https://asciinema.org/a/Z8wHFA8DwYYHiKaG1oh7ZYenS``

-See the Bcome documentation for more detailed & alternative proxy configuration options: |SSH_PROXY_DOCS|.
+See the Bcome documentation for more detailed & alternative proxy configuration options: |DOCS|.